 The Rockies are at risk of erosion, which can create deep canyons and chasms.
 However, this is natural for many mountain ranges, so it is unlikely to be anything to worry about.

-Do you know any fun or interesting facts about The Rocky Mountains that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about The Rocky Mountains?
+Share them in the comments below!